 It is not necessary for a decision maker to wait for the completion of the AOS period before deciding to waive a debt under SSAct section 1237AAD.
 A delegated decision maker may waive any debt if he or she is satisfied that there are special circumstances that justify the waiver, regardless of whether the 12 month, 2 year, 4 year or 10 year AoS period has expired.

 Note: Where a debt has been waived and part of the debt or all of the debt is recovered by the enforcement of the bond then the bond money should be refunded to the assurer.

 Recovery of debt - single assurer

 Where there is only one assurer, recovery of a payment provided to an assuree is straightforward.
-The Centrelink officer responsible for recovering the payment will first deduct the amount of recoverable payment provided to the assuree from the bond (if any exists).
-If there is no bond, or if the amount of payment provided to the assuree exceeds the bond, the amount of the outstanding liability will be recovered from the assurer in the usual way.
+First the amount of recoverable payment is deducted from the bond (if any exists).
+If there is no bond, or if the amount of payment provided to the assuree exceeds the bond, the amount of the outstanding liability will be recovered from the assurer as per the Commonwealth debt recovery processes.

 A situation may arise where an AoS covers more than one person.

 Example: An applicant may be granted a permanent visa on the basis of meeting primary criteria, and his or her dependent children may be granted visas of the same subclass on the basis of meeting secondary criteria.

 Any AoS in relation to the applicant will also apply to the dependents.
 Any recoverable payment/s made to the dependent children during the period of the assurance SHOULD ALSO be recovered from the assurer/s.
 This should be done, in the first instance, by enforcing part or all-of-the bond provided by the assurer (if any) in relation to the applicant who met the primary criteria for grant of the visa.
 Any balance remaining should then be recovered by normal debt recovery procedures.